 For over 40 years, ESG has served as a place to explore and develop educational innovation in undergraduate teaching.
-As the program evolved, upper-class students from ESG who had excelled in their GIRs found themselves helping the new classes of freshman, in large part as a way to keep connected to the ESG community after their freshman year.
+As the program evolved, upperclass students from ESG who had excelled in their GIRs found themselves helping the new classes of first-year students, in large part as a way to keep connected to the ESG community after their first year.
 These unofficial TAs enriched the ESG community and offered a unique teaching perspective to the incoming classes.
-They had recently been through the material that the freshmen were seeing for the first time, and they understood the freer, more discussion-based teaching style that lies at the core of the ESG experience.
-Eventually, ESG began to hire these upper-class students, and the Teaching Seminar was established as a means of supervising and offering pedagogical instruction for first-time TAs.
+They had recently been through the material that the first-year students were seeing for the first time, and they understood the freer, more discussion-based teaching style that lies at the core of the ESG experience.
+Eventually, ESG began to hire these upperclass students, and the ESG Teaching Seminar was established as a means of supervising and offering pedagogical instruction for first-time TAs.

 The role of the Teaching Seminar in ESG’s overall mission

 ESG’s style of education is based on the tenet that teaching and learning processes are symbiotic and that students learn in a more profound way through the process of teaching others.
 Having mastery over material is one thing; being able to impart that understanding to someone else is quite another.
 Through the process of teaching, ESG students develop a deeper appreciation and understanding of the subject.
 ESG TAs who have come through the Teaching Seminar report that they gain confidence and skills that serve them throughout their academic careers and beyond.